A trend-following strategy for trading futures contracts in the daily timeframe and a brief discussion of the risks and limitations.

 Maximum positions: 23, long/short.

 The strategy is not optimized for the highest annualized return.
 The entries and exits are based on price breakouts.
-The breakout lookback period is not optimized but based on the popular length used by trend-following CTAs.
+The breakout lookback period is not optimized, but it is based on the popular lookback used by trend-following CTAs.

 Equity Curve, Drawdown Profile, and Yearly Returns